aswanthkoleri/Neo/README.md

 Bot will detect all the spam users in any stream.<br>
 `neo checkspam`<br>
 ### Smart Messages Summarization
+Read all the unseen messages from stream and create a summary of messages.<br>

+### Smart Text Summarization
+Convert long paragraph to summarized short message using NLP.<br>

 ### To-Do
 Add, remove, check current status for to-do's<br>